 Song Of India – Dracaena Reflexa

 The Reflexa has many similarities with the Marginata, although its leaves are much wider.
 The most popular cultivar of this species has shiny green leaves with yellow outer edges.
-The song of India plant grows up to approximatively 3ft tall and is a slow grower.
-This plant can flower – but these flowers are not significant in size or looks.
+The Song of India plant grows up to approximately 3ft tall and is a slow grower.
+This house plant can flower – but these flowers are not significant in size or looks.